"Providing employment support and expanding opportunities for individuals with varying abilities."

 We believe that:

-- Each individual has the right of opportunity to develop his/her innate potential
+- Each individual has the right to develop his/her innate potential

 - The dignity and self-worth of every person shall be recognized and respected

-- Each individual shall receive equal, fair and non-discriminatory service
+- Each individual shall receive fair and non-discriminatory service

 - Services will be delivered via an individualized approach in an atmosphere of confidentiality, professionalism, accountability and integrity.